Icinga/icingaweb2-module-director/doc/10-How-it-works.md

 former configuration.
 When it succeeds, it will terminate the old process and keep running with the new configuration.

-In either scenario, it writes an exit code and it's startup log to the corresponding stage directory.
+In either scenario, it writes an exit code and its startup log to the corresponding stage directory.
 This allows the Director to check back later on to fetch this information.
 That's why you see all those nice startup log outputs along with your deployment history in your frontend.